 - temporary project staff salaries or consultant costs to assist in developing a plan or strategy (e.g. strategic plan, communication/social media strategy)

-- development of a website or app to make services more accessible to the community.
+- development of digital tools, such as a website or app, to improve the service accessibility to the community

-Applications open Monday 29 August 2022 and close at 5:00 pm ACST on Wednesday 31 May 2023, unless funds are exhausted prior to this date.
+Applications close at 5.00pm (ACST) on 15 May 2026 unless funds are exhausted prior to this date.
+Applications will be assessed as they are received.

 For further information contact: